TotallyInformation/node-red-template-embedded/README.md

 - Default admin uri of `/admin`
 - Verbose output on, logging level `info`
 - node-red-contrib-ui is installed as standard
+- I've *not* put any version constraints on either Node-Red or UI in `package.json`, you might want to add some to prevent future upgrade issues on a live installation
 - Some other odds and ends either set to defaults or commented out for later use.

 The default configuration should work on all platforms including Windows.